-Domi is a 21-year-old superstar in the making.
+DOMi is a 23-year-old superstar in the making.
 The French keyboardist is already one of the most famous female pianists in the world today.

-As with any list, there are some worthy candidates who didn’t make it, and we encourage you to listen to as much music as possible.
+As with any list, there are some worthy candidates who didn’t make it, and I encourage you to listen to as much music as possible.

 Understanding how and why others sound like they do will make it easier to develop a unique sound of your own.